karrick/gobptree/README.md

 was not found, `Update` still invokes the callback function and stores its return value in the tree as a new key-value pair.

-Additionally this library provides a `NewScanner` function that returns a cursor that allows enumeration of all nodes equal to or greater than the specified key.
-The cursor data structure returned by each of the B+Tree structures' `NewScanner` method each provide the following interface.
+Additionally this library provides a `NewScanner` function that returns a cursor that allows enumeration of all nodes equal to or greater than the specified key in ascending order of the keys.
+This library also provides `NewScannerAll` function that returns a cursor that enumerates every key in ascending order.
+The cursor data structure returned by each of the B+Tree structures' `NewScanner` or `NewScannerAll` methods each provide the following interface.
 The cursor is designed to be used somewhat similarly to `bufio.Scanner`, and an example is provided.

   * Close: releases the resources held by the cursor early
   * Pair: returns the key-value pair referenced by the cursor
   * Scan: returns true when additional key-value pairs remain

 For example, if a tree has keys for all int64 values from 0 through 1000, calling `NewScanner(10)` will return a scanner that lazily iterates through all key-value pairs from 10 through 100.
 However, if the tree held all odd values from 1 to 100, `NewScanner(10)` would return a cursor that lazily enumerated all key-value pairs from 11 to 99.
-Note that if one go-routine is walking through values from the tree while another go-routine adds a new value, the new value will be included in the enumeration provided the insertion completes before the enumeration arrives at the specified leaf node where the key is found.
+Note that if one goroutine is walking through values from the tree while another goroutine adds a new value, the new value will be included in the enumeration provided the insertion completes before the enumeration arrives at the specified leaf node where the key is found.

 ## Overview [![GoDoc](https://godoc.org/github.com/karrick/gobptree?status.svg)](https://godoc.org/github.com/karrick/gobptree)